-The collections listed here are central to the Library’s mission and include letters, manuscripts, photographs, artifacts, books, periodicals, and other materials.
+The collections listed here are central to the Library’s mission and include letters, manuscripts, photographs, objects, books, periodicals, and other materials.
 The following is only an outline of these resources.

 An asterisk (*) indicates that parts of these collections have been digitized and are available electronically on-site in our Research & Reference Services.
 They cannot be accessed remotely.

 Collections drawn from the Organizational Records of The First Church of Christ, Scientist are also accessible.
 Researchers may also wish to use our reference collection, searchable via online catalog, and our collection of online databases.

 This collection contains articles and other manuscript material written by Mary Baker Eddy, her secretaries, and others who wrote on her behalf.
 Specific material in this collection includes two volumes of “The Bible in its Spiritual Meaning” (also known as the Genesis Manuscript); two copybooks of poems and other manuscript material; two volumes of typewritten manuscripts and clippings for The First Church of Christ, Scientist, and Miscellany; two volumes of an edited typescript for Miscellaneous Writings, 1883-1896; two volumes of edited proofs for various publications including the Manual of The Mother Church; a volume of various deeds and leases.